OpenLiveWriter/OpenLiveWriter/docs/Developing-on-Mac-Testing-on-Windows.md

    (`OpenLiveWriter.UnitTest` by default) in the VM.
 4. **run**: starts the built exe, by default `C:\olw-build\OpenLiveWriter\src\managed\OpenLiveWriter\bin\<Config>\OpenLiveWriter.exe`.
-   Because `prlctl exec` runs as SYSTEM in session 0 (where GUI windows are invisible and Open Live Writer exits due to the SYSTEM profile having no Personal folder), the harness launches the app through Task Scheduler as the interactively logged-on user, so the window appears on the VM desktop.
+   Because `prlctl exec` runs as SYSTEM in session 0 by default (where GUI windows are invisible and Open Live Writer exits due to the SYSTEM profile having no Personal folder), the harness launches the app with `prlctl exec --current-user`, which authenticates as the logged-on console user via Parallels Tools, so the window appears on the VM desktop.
+This needs the VM account to match your Mac user credentials;
+   if it does not, launch the exe manually in the VM or use `prlctl exec --user <name> --password <pwd>`.

 All guest output streams back to your Mac terminal, and guest exit codes propagate, so the harness is safe to use in scripts.